U.S. blacklists Venezuelan lawmakers, alleging election manipulation

 Most of the opposition and the United States have said the December elections will likely be rigged in favor of the ruling socialist party.

+In a state television address later on Tuesday, Maduro said he “repudiated” the U.S. government’s move.

+“The group that governs the United States acts like a mafia, with threats, extortion, blackmail and aggressions,” Maduro said.

-“The United States remains committed to holding the Maduro regime and its supporters accountable for their blatant corruption to ensure that the Venezuelan people secure the free and fair election they deserve,” Treasury Secretary Steven Mnuchin said in the statement.
+In a statement, U.S. Treasury Secretary Steven Mnuchin said: “The United States remains committed to holding the Maduro regime and its supporters accountable for their blatant corruption to ensure that the Venezuelan people secure the free and fair election they deserve,”

 The Treasury blacklisted the leaders of the four main Venezuelan opposition parties, appointed by the Maduro-friendly Supreme Court or seeking the court’s recognition of their leadership, as part of what opposition leaders describe as an effort by the government to put the opposition parties in control of shadow allies.

-Those blacklisted are: Miguel Ponente, Guillermo Luces, Bernabe Gutierrez, and Chaim Bucaran.
+Those blacklisted were Miguel Ponente, Guillermo Luces, Bernabe Gutierrez and Chaim Bucaran.

 The Treasury also imposed sanctions on Williams Benavides, the head of the Tupamaro leftist movement that supports Maduro.

-Tuesday’s move freezes any U.S. assets of those blacklisted and generally bars Americans from dealing with them.
+Tuesday’s move freezes any U.S. assets of those who are blacklisted and generally bars Americans from dealing with them.

-The United States and dozens of other countries have recognized opposition leader Juan Guaido as Venezuela’s legitimate president, regarding Maduro’s 2018 re-election as a sham.
-But Maduro has remained in power, backed by the country’s military and by Russia, China and Cuba.
+The United States has escalated sanctions on Maduro over the past two years, arguing his 2018 re-election was a sham.

-Reporting by Daphne Psaledakis, Brian Ellsworth, Matt Spetalnick and Luc Cohen; editing by Jonathan Oatis
+Reporting by Daphne Psaledakis, Brian Ellsworth, Matt Spetalnick and Luc Cohen; Additional reporting by Deisy Buitrago in Caracas; Editing by Jonathan Oatis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.